drekka/Alchemic/README.md

 Alchemic will automatically start itself when the app loads.
 During this process it will follow this sequence of events:

-1. Start itself on a background thread.
+1. Starts itself on a background thread.
 2. Scan all classes in your app for dependency injection commands.
 3. Instantiate any classes it recognises as Singletons and wire up their dependencies.
 4. Check for a UIApplicationDelegate and if found, checks it for injections.
 5. Executes post-startup blocks.
 5. Posts the ["AlchemicFinishedLoading"](#finished-loading) notification.